The Enterprise Mobile Opportunity for Service Providers

 Building a mobile portfolio that is in-line with the increased demand in UCaaS that we have been seeing, and will be seeing for the foreseeable future, should be a top priority for both MSPs and resellers.
 For MSPs specifically an FMC solution is one of the first things they should be looking at as it brings together two massive communication channels.
 To go about building a mobile offering they should start by reaching out to providers who can give them agnostic, native solutions that encapsulate as much of their target markets as possible.

-Are there any examples of impactful mobile projects
+Are there any examples of impactful projects involving enterprise mobility?

 One case study that immediately comes to mind when talking about mobility is how Dstny products helped Decathlon in Belgium to replace their DECT system.
 With Dstny they were able to replace costly DECT technology with FMC to lower ongoing costs and upkeep and remove the need for base station deployment entirely.
 With FMC mobility they were able to scale, increase reachability and efficiency and drastically reduce costs.